Entertainment One Logo

 Entertainment One Logo History

 Entertainment One had two major predecessors: CD Plus and Records on Wheels.
 After their merger, ROW Entertainment was born.
-It received its current name in 2010, and before that, it was known as E1 Entertainment.
-Naturally, the frequent renaming was accompanied by a complete change in visual identity.
-This process included the creation of logos that matched the new branding.
+It received its current name in 2010; before that, it was known as E1 Entertainment.
+Naturally, the frequent renaming was accompanied by a complete change in visual identity, which included creating logos that matched the new branding.

 What is Entertainment One?